-Based on current forecasts and anticipated market conditions, we believe that funding provided by operating cash flows and available sources of liquidity are sufficient to meet substantially all of our operating needs, to make planned capital expenditures, to make all required interest and principal payments on indebtedness for the foreseeable future and to meet the minimum liquidity covenant of \$225.0 million as required by the amended 2011 Credit Agreement.
-However, our operating cash flows and liquidity are significantly influenced by numerous factors including prices of coal, coal production levels, costs of raw materials, interest rates and the general economy.
+Based on current forecasts and anticipated market conditions, we believe that our existing cash and cash equivalents and available sources of liquidity are sufficient to meet our operating needs, including our planned capital expenditures and all required interest and principal payments, in the next twelve months.
+Our ability to meet our operating needs, make planned capital expenditures and make required interest and principal payments on indebtedness in the long-term will depend on our ability to generate positive cash flows from operations and to refinance substantially all of our debt.
+Our operating cash flows and liquidity are significantly influenced by numerous factors, including prices of coal, coal production levels, mining conditions, costs of raw materials, interest rates and the general economy.